 About the Author

-Lauren Fast is the Brand & Reputation Manager for Atomic Revenue and co-owner of Fast Bryant Consulting.
+Lauren Fast is the Brand & Exposure Manager for Atomic Revenue and co-owner of Fast Bryant Consulting.
 Her specialty is managing and implementing content development while creating clients’ brand strategies.
 Lauren has a proven history of developing successful public-facing content and brand-building that fosters lead generation, sales conversion, and customer advocacy.
-She also has comprehensive social media, website, public speaking, coaching, and content marketing experience and a proven record as a top-performing Senior Sales Director and trainer.
+She also has comprehensive social media, website, public speaking, coaching, and content marketing experience and a proven record as a top-performing Senior Sales Director.